 Pickled Cherry Tomatoes

-- 1 tablespoons tarragon (or 2 sprigs fresh tarragon)
+1 tablespoon choped fresh tarragon (or 2 sprigs fresh tarragon)

-Wash jars and place them (without lids) in a water-bath canner.
+Wash two pint-sized canning jars and place them (without lids) in a water-bath canner.
 Bring to a boil and reduce heat to a simmer until ready to use.

 Puncture the bottom of each tomato with a sharp instrument such as a skewer or fork tine.
 This helps the pickling liquid flavor the whole tomato more completely.
 Set aside.